Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Magnetohydrodynamic and Electrodynamic Processes

 } { The first sequence above asserts that bulk plasma flows drive the electric field and distribute the dynamo along magnetic field lines through the intermediary of magnetic fluctuations having associated currents; thus, $\mb{B}$ and $\mb{V}$ have primary roles, while $\mb{E}$ and $\mb{J}$ are secondary.
-The second sequence, on the other hand, states that current-generated electric fields distribute the dynamo along magnetic field lines and drive the bulk plasma flows; thus, $\mb{E}$ and $\mb{J}$ have primary roles, while $\mb{B}$ and $\mb{V}$ are secondary.} { As previously mentioned, the first approach is known as the B,V paradigm, and the second is known as the E,J paradigm.
-For the application to wind driven dynamos discussed here, we find that the difference in perspectives between the solar and ionospheric approach is driven by a difference in the plasma parameters.
-The chromosphere is ideal (non-resistive) on length scales much larger than a km, and so the electric field in the rest frame of the neutrals (or any frame for that matter) $\mb{E}+(\mb{V}_{n}\times\mb{B})$ is small enough that using $\mb{E} =-\mb{V}_{n}\times\mb{B}$ in FaradayÕs law gives the correct magnetic field evolution.
-This leads to a magnetic perturbation and wave-propagation interpretation of the dynamo.
-In the resistive I/T however, there is an electric field in the rest frame of the neutrals created by charge separation due to ion electron drifts.
-Thus the dynamics are often interpreted as locally generated electric field propagating electrostatically along the field leading to a different interpretation of the phenomena.
+The second sequence, on the other hand, states that current-generated electric fields distribute the dynamo along magnetic field lines and drive the bulk plasma flows; thus, $\mb{E}$ and $\mb{J}$ have primary roles, while $\mb{B}$ and $\mb{V}$ are secondary.